OpenSMTPD Mail Filtering

 .

-The following rules will cause suspect mail to be delivered to an mbox named
+The following rule will cause suspect mail to be delivered to an mbox named

 "spam"